csm/infocue/README.md

     lein run <url>

-Requires ffmpeg and exiftool installed and in your PATH.
+Requires `ffmpeg`, `exiftool`, and `swfrender` installed and in your PATH.
+Using Homebrew:

+    brew install ffmpeg
+    brew install exiftool
+    brew install swftools

+For other systems perform whichever other incantation manifests the magic for you.